muthu84/hive-realtime-usecases/README.md

 Data file Copy into HDFS:

-dowload the store.json file and copy it in your hdfs location '/tmp/stores' folder using HDFS put or copyFromLocal command .
+dowload the store.json file and copy it in your hdfs location '/tmp/stores' folder using copy_json.sh script.

 JSON Serde Download and Copy to HIVE LIB folder: